GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/content_scripts/index.md

 ## Overview {: #overview }

-The `"content_scripts"` field is used to statically load a JavaScript or CSS file every time Chrome opens a page that matches a certain [URL pattern][doc-match].
+The `"content_scripts"` field is used to statically load a JavaScript or CSS file every time a page is opened that matches a certain [URL pattern][doc-match].
 Extensions can also inject content scripts programmatically, see [Injecting Scripts][doc-cs] for details.

 ## Manifest {: #manifest }